byterubpay/byterub-site/_posts/2018-09-01-logs-for-the-Community-meeting-held-on-2018-09-01.md

 **\<binaryFate>** as per the status of the foundation in Switzerland, they could change supply any time.
 They're doing it now btw.
 **\<midipoet>** but ethereum isnt strictly a currency?
 **\<rehrar>** Post meeting meeting
-**\<xmrmatterbridge> \<ordtrogen>** Re: this "shifting of perspective", which in our case relates to tptb, I invite you to listen to this TED presentation on youtube "Rory Sutherland: Perspective is everything".
+**\<btrmatterbridge> \<ordtrogen>** Re: this "shifting of perspective", which in our case relates to tptb, I invite you to listen to this TED presentation on youtube "Rory Sutherland: Perspective is everything".
 If we take the principles he presents and adapt them to our situation ...
 **\<midipoet>** this is what i read today, if you havent seen it
 **\<midipoet>** https://www.homeaffairs.gov.au/about/national-security/five-country-ministerial-2018/access-evidence-encryption
 **\<midipoet>** about encryption backdoora